miguelvalente/miguelvalentexyz/content/posts/fluent_python_1_2/fluent_python_1_2.md

 # Chapter 2 -- An Array of Sequences
-This chapter is all about sequence types and the different ways you can operate on them barring some quirks due to their im/mutability.
-It also covers destructing or how to break apart an object into its components.
-It also covers slicing but that's something you pick up along the way.
+This chapter discusses sequence types and how you can operate on them, barring some quirks due to their im/mutability.
+It also covers destructing, or how to break apart an object into its components.
+It also covers slicing, which you mostly pick up while coding.
 Also good to keep in mind augmented assignments a.k.a. ```+=```, ```/=```, etc are not atomic operations.

 {{< details "__Quirks, Notes & Whatever Else__" >}}